Back to California

 Emergency situation

-A condition declared by the Governor or local governing bodies under specific laws.
+A condition officially declared by the Governor or a local governing body under specific laws that affects people's ability to file reports on time.

 Limits and Unknowns